alguadam/AzurePoliciesLab/Exercise-01/README.md

 In this Task, you will define assignments of one or more built-in policies and initiatives to a existing Resource Group.

-**Step 1 - Create the ARM Template for the Assignment in your Azure DevOps Repo**
+**Step 1 - Create the ARM Template for the Assignment in your Azure DevOps / Github Repo**

 You will create an ARM Template that will allow you to define assignments for [resource group deployments](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates#template-format).